Enabling Lync-Skype connectivity in Lync Server 2013

 Topic Last Modified: 2014-01-09

 After you have submitted the provisioning request, you can focus on the Lync Server environment and administrative tasks required to configure Lync-Skype connectivity.
 In this section, we assume that the Lync Server administrator has deployed Lync Server and configured external access.
-For additional information on configuring external access for Lync Server, see Planning for External User Access and Deploying External User Access.
+For additional information on configuring external access for Lync Server, see Planning for external user access in Lync Server 2013 and Deploying external user access in Lync Server 2013.

 To prepare the Lync Server environment for Lync-Skype connectivity, the Lync Server administrator must complete the following three tasks: